ArkadiuszRodak/whack-em/README.md

 # Whack'em!

-Simple Whack A Mole like game written in Vue 3, Typescript and Tailwind CSS.
+Simple retro Whack A Mole like game written in Vue 3, Typescript and Tailwind CSS.
 It's a project made for fun and to practice frontend technologies.
 It can be played on desktops or mobile devices.